 WHERE TO EAT IN PARIS 2

 Check our proposals (by district) on Yummy Paris.
 This is a living page which we are continuously “feeding” with our Parisian friends’ suggestions so we recommend you to come back from time to time to check the newest additions.

-On this section we propose our top options in each price bracket for the 2nd Arrondissement.
-You can also check all the hotel options (and last deals) in Paris 2 here
+On “Where to Stay in Paris” section we like to propose our top options in each price bracket for a specific Paris arrondissement.
+These are our picks for Paris 2nd Arrondissement, hope you will like them!
+You can also click on the following link to check all the hotel options for Paris 2